 She is a passionate photographer and loves drawing and painting.

 Kim Geier earned her Master's of Life Science from the University of Maryland and a Bachelor of Science in Biology from The College of William and Mary.
-She teaches honors biology I and II at Brookville High School in Campbell County.
-She has been involved with Governor's School for the past ten years as a lab assistant or teacher of the anatomy course.
+She teaches honors biology I and II at Brookville High School in Campbell County and is an adjunct professor of science at Lynchburg College.
+She has been involved with Governor's School for the past 12 years as a lab assistant or teacher of the anatomy course.

 Bob Powers teaches at Cave Spring High School in Roanoke, Virginia.
 He has several degrees from Virginia Tech - undergraduate degrees in Math, Computer Science, and History and a Master's in Education.
 He is currently pursuing an Ed.S. in Instructional Technology at Virginia Tech.